einbahnstrasse/MTEC1003-slides/_slides/python.conditionals.tutorial.v01.md

 ## Chaining 'Elif's

-Let's augment our Python version to include multiple "scenarios":
+Let's augment our Python to include multiple "scenarios":

 <pre><code class="python" data-line-numbers="1-2|3-4|5-6">  a = float(input("Give me a number, any number... "))
   if a <= 40: